Name the hypothesis and the conclusion. Which of them is the sufficient condition, and which the necessary condition?

 A false hypothesis can lead to a true conclusion.

-In other words, the truth of a conclusion does not guarantee the truth, or even the meaningfullness, of its hypothesis.
+And so the truth of a conclusion does not guarantee the truth, or even the meaningfullness, of its hypothesis.
 This is fundamental to all argument, all explanations founded on logic, and especially to those theories of what is real, called science.

 In science, the conclusions are what is actually observed.
 The hypotheses are the theoretical or mathematical explanations for them.
 It is meaningless, then, to speak of a scientific theory as being "proved."
 We do not "prove" a hypothesis.
 We adopt a hypothesis, which typically is not observable, in order to explain what we can observe.
 Observations continue to test a hypothesis and are evidence for its truth.
 A hypothesis will be proved false, however, when it leads to a false conclusion.
-See Problem 20c, below.

 e) All multiples of 10 are even.